There’s no such thing as a free lunch, or so the saying goes, and that’s definitely the case when it comes to car manufacturers and dealers.

 Get a realistic sale price of the car you are buying, know what your trade is worth and don’t settle for less.
 Make sure you research what other finance options are available.
 Plus, you should use an online loan calculator to work out and compare your monthly repayments side by side, with the same deposit and terms to see what’s the cheapest.

-Of course, you can ask the experts at Union Fleet to do the sums for you, and to make sure that the deal you are being offered stacks up.
+Of course, you can ask the experts at AutoTender to do the sums for you, and to make sure that the deal you are being offered stacks up.
 We’re always happy to help.